My sourdough bread

 • 24g of salt (I use coarse grey salt from Guérande - I bring a 1kg bag from France and that lasts me the year)

-• Mix the flour, starter and water and bring together in a dough with a spoon - cover with a tea towel and leave at room temperature between 30 minutes and two hours - this step is called autolyse and lets the starter and the gluten develop before adding the salt.
-You can also start the autolyse before putting in the starter - just mix the flour and water to together and leave at room temperature - for 3-10 hours - this is is called extended autolyse and leads to great results - and less 'turns') I usually do a 3 or 4 hours autolyse with just water and flour (while my starter is still growing, then when it's ready (6-8 hours after feed) I then add the starter to the mix.
+• At 10 am, mix the flour and water until they form a ball, cover with a kitchen towel and let that “autolyse” for 4 hours.
+You can push the autolyse more.
+You can also start the autolyse before putting in the starter - just mix the flour and water to together and leave at room temperature - up to 10 hours - this is is called extended autolyse and leads to great results - and less 'turns') I usually do a 3 or 4 hours autolyse with just water and flour (while my starter is still growing, then when it's ready (6-8 hours after feed) I then add the starter to the mix.

 • After 30 mn or an hour, add the salt.
 Dip you hand in water and bring the outside of the dough towards the middle (these are called 'turns').
 Turn your bowl as to do this, so that you can do 4 turns.
-Cover with a towel and let sit for another hour (or 30 mn).
+Cover with a towel and let sit for 30 mn.

-• After 20 minutes, remove the lid of the cast iron pot and let the crust brown.
-Lower heat to 425F and bake for another 30 to 40 minutes.
+• After 10 more minutes at 440F, carefully** remove the lid of the cast iron pot and let the crust brown: to do so, lower heat to 425F and bake for another 30 to 40 minutes.

 • Once your bread is baked, remove from the cast iron pot, tap the bottom of the bread and check for a hollow sound.
 Let cool for a couple of hours while resisting the temptation to cutting it.
 The bread will sing a little - the crust crackle as it cools down.
 Why wait?
 Hot bread is not that easy to digest and letting it sit for a few hours before eating it will let you taste all the flavor (every 'bread' tastes 'good' when it's hot, a sourdough bread tastes great when it's no longer hot, and even the next day : and that's what we're trying to make here!)

 • To keep the bread fresher for longer, wrap in a tea towel or a linen cloth.
-You can freeze bread too - not forever though - two weeks max.
+You can freeze bread too - not forever though - two weeks maximum, longer and you might get frost bites unless you have a very fancy freezer.
 Sometimes I freeze slices so that I can take them straight from the freezer to the toaster.
 If I have baked too much bread - I usually find someone to give it too, not that many people can say no to homemade bread!